 Brandt currently ranks 10th on the all-time NCAA winning percentage list and is third among active coaches with an .809 winning percentage.
 He is one four coaches in history to be named recipient of the NSCAA Coach of the Year Award at least four times.

-A year ago, Navy finished its third straight season of at least .500 soccer with a 7-7-3 overall record, the first time since 1999-01 that Navy has had three straight losing seasons.
+A year ago, Navy finished its third straight season of at least .500 soccer with a 7-7-3 overall record, the first time since 1999-01 that Navy has had three straight seasons with a winning percentage of .500 or better.
 The Midshipmen owned wins over No. 20-ranked George Mason, their first win over a nationally-ranked team since 2007 as well as wins over eventual Patriot League Champion Lafayette and then-Big East power Pittsburgh.

 He also had two players, Nick Dubee and Derek Vogel, earn all-Patriot League status, the first time that Navy has had two all-league honorees since 2006.
 Vogel was selected as just the second Patriot League Rookie of the Year in school history and was named a CollegeSoccerNews.com freshman all-American.

 Injuries took a toll on the Midshipmen, but Navy still had underclassmen score 30 of its 32 goals on the season and Navy was on the only school in the league to have five players score at least 10 points during the year as Navy led the league in scoring.